0FFMIND/SummerController/Readme.md

 With oral introduction:
 https://github.com/0FFMIND/SummerController/blob/main/7_22_FirstWeekDemo.mp4
 ***
 -2023/7/24-
-· Improvement: Inverse Kinematics should be added to robotic ARM(IK).
+· Next: Inverse Kinematics should be added to robotic ARM (IK).
-· For Running Linux image in Windows and have ROS connection with Unity, Windows Subsystem for Linux(WSL) is chosen.   https://github.com/0FFMIND/SummerController/blob/main/Images/WSL2_Function.png
+· Running a Linux image in Windows and having a ROS connection with Unity, Windows Subsystem for Linux (WSL) is chosen.   https://github.com/0FFMIND/SummerController/blob/main/Images/WSL2_Function.png
-· Windows PC needs to install Windows Insider Preview Builds（Successfully）.
-For using Linux subsystem in win10, we need to open PowerShell with administration, and type wsl.exe --> then offmind login with password 0*****
+· PC needs to install Windows Insider Preview Builds（Successfully）.
+For using Linux subsystem in win10, we need to open PowerShell with administration, and type wsl.exe --> then username: offmind login with password 0*****
 · Linux command: sudo vim /etc/sudoers --> Shift + I (Edit) --> Esc --> :wq! (save and exit), add lines:
 %sudo ALL=(ALL) NOPASSWD: /usr/sbin/service docker *
 %sudo ALL=(ALL) NOPASSWD: /usr/sbin/service cron *